vcastrejont/A11y-guidelines/README.md

 This is a screen reader integrated on OSX and IOS systems, you can enable this is system preferences > accessibility or you can press Command-F5 to enable VoiceOver.

 # FAQ

 ## Is mobile also important in accessibility?

-Yes, a [study of 1782 screen reader users](https://webaim.org/projects/screenreadersurvey7/#mobile) last year showed that 88% used screen readers on their mobile devices.
+Yes, a  recent [study of 1782 screen reader users](https://webaim.org/projects/screenreadersurvey7/#mobile) in 2017 showed that 88% used screen readers on their mobile devices.

 ## Audit tools are enough for test accessibility?